codeforkansascity/clear-my-record-law-codification/README.md

 We are going to try to use this as a place to document ....

-We are thinking of using [docsify](https://docsify.js.org/#/?id=docsify) to publish this as a web site.
+We are trying this out in  [docsify](https://docsify.js.org/#/?id=docsify) to publish this as a web site.

+If you have worked on this before, all of the files have been moved to the `docs` folder.

 ### Developer Notes